HomeEuropeBelarusPolotsk sights

 Polotsk Historical Landmark - Museum of Printing

-The museum is located in the parochial school of the Epiphany Monastery in Polotsk, it has a dozen and a half large rooms, where the exposition – the best printed books published by Skoryna – is on display.
+The museum is located in the parish school of the Epiphany Monastery in Polotsk.
+There are a dozen and a half large rooms where the best printed books published by Skaryna are exhibited.

 Borisov’s Stones